WojciechMatuszewski/apigw-access-logs-firehose/README.md

   - The **execution logs** can be configured by specifying the **_Logging level_** property.

-  - You can learn more about [by reading this great article](https://seed.run/blog/whats-the-difference-between-access-logs-and-execution-logs-in-api-gateway.html).
+  - You can learn more about [by reading this fantastic article](https://seed.run/blog/whats-the-difference-between-access-logs-and-execution-logs-in-api-gateway.html).

-- _Kinesis Data Firehose_ allows you to specify the **prefix** (suffix is not configurable) under which the data will be saved (we are talking about _S3_ here).
+- _Kinesis Data Firehose_ allows you to specify the **prefix** (the suffix is not configurable) under which _Kinesis Data Firehose_ will save the data (we are talking about _S3_ here).

-- To **stream _API Gateway Access Logs_ to _Firehose_** the delivery stream **must have particular name scheme**.
+- To **stream _API Gateway Access Logs_ to _Firehose_**, the delivery stream **must have a particular name scheme**.

-  - The _API Gateway_ creates a service linked role in your account.
-That role contains permissions for the service to be able to push records to _Firehose_.
+  - The _API Gateway_ creates a service-linked role in your account.
+The role allows the service to push records to _Firehose_.

     ```json
     {